-As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)6, Rules of the Auditor General, the Catalina at Winkler Preserve Community Development District reported:
+As required by Section 218.39(3)(c), Florida Statutes, and Section 10.554(1)(i)7, Rules of the Auditor General, the Catalina at Winkler Preserve Community Development District reported:

-- 1) The total number of district employees compensated in the last pay period of the District's fiscal year: 0 - 2) The total number of independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year: 9 - 3) All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency: \$0 - 4) All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency: \$15,403 - 5) Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1, 2021, together with the total expenditures for such project: The District had no construction projects during the year. - 6) A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the District amends a final adopted budget under Section 189.016(6), Florida Statutes: There were no amendments to the FY 2022 budget.
+- 1) The total number of District employees compensated in the last pay period of the District's fiscal year: 0 - 2) The total number of independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year: 1 - 3) All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency: \$0 - 4) All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency: \$17,124 - 5) Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1, 2023, together with the total expenditures for such project: N/A - 6) A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the District amends a final adopted budget under Section 189.016(6), Florida Statutes: The budget was not amended.

-As required by Section 218.39(3)(c) and Section 218.32(1)(e), Florida Statutes, and Section 10.554(1)(i)8, Rules of the Auditor General, the Catalina at Winkler Preserve Community Development District reported:
+As required by Section 218.39(3)(c) and Section 218.32(1)(e), Florida Statutes, and Section 10.554(1)(i)9, Rules of the Auditor General, the Catalina at Winkler Preserve Community Development District reported:

-- 1) The rate or rates of non-ad valorem special assessments imposed by the District: General Fund \$670.47 per unit and the Debt Service Fund \$791.80 per unit. - 2) The amount of special assessments collected by or on behalf of the District: Total Special Assessments collected was \$391,951. - 3) The total amount of outstanding bonds issued by the District and the terms of such bonds: \$2,310,000, issued in 2017, matures May, 2036.
+- 1) The rate or rates of non-ad valorem special assessments imposed by the District: General Fund \$670.47 per unit and the Debt Service Fund \$791.80 per unit. - 2) The amount of special assessments collected by or on behalf of the District: Total special assessments collected was \$392,851. - 3) The total amount of outstanding bonds issued by the District and the terms of such bonds: \$2,035,000, issued in 2017, matures May 2036.